chriskinsman/tilloo/README.md

 __Options__

 * --jobname &lt;name&gt; - Friendly name of job.
 If not specified defaults to the path.
+* --path &lt;path&gt; - Optional path to executable to run inside container
 * --timeout &lt;seconds&gt; - Max time to allow job to run before it is killed.
-* --queue &lt;queue&gt; - Name of queue to send job to.
-Defaults to: tilloo.worker
+* --nodeselector &lt;nodeselector&gt; - Node selector expression to tie run of job to a subset of nodes
 * --jobargs &lt;args&gt; - Ordered comma separated list of job arguments i.e. --jobargs "300,test"
 * --jobdescription &lt;description&gt; - Notes about job
 * --mutex &lt;true||false&gt; - If set to true only a single instance of job is allowed to run.
 Defaults to true.